 Recipient’s Responsibility

-Under the reverse charge mechanism outlined in Ministerial Decision No. 262, the responsibility for accounting and remitting VAT shifts to the recipient of electronic products.
-This means that the recipient must report the VAT amount on their VAT return, effectively taking on the role of both the buyer and the taxpayer.
+Under Ministerial Decision No. 262, VAT reporting and payment for electronic products shifts to the recipient.
+The recipient must declare the VAT on their return, assuming the roles of both buyer and taxpayer.

 Foreign Service Providers